Virginia

 Mike Thomas

-Mike Thomas is one the most well respected, longest serving conservative leaders in Virginia.
-Currently Mike is a senior vice president of Virginia state government relations for McGuireWoods Consulting LLC.
+Mike Thomas is one of the most well-respected, longest-serving conservative leaders in Virginia.
+Currently, Mike is a senior vice president of Virginia state government relations for McGuireWoods Consulting LLC.
 In total, he has spent 24 years as First Vice Chair of the Republican Party of Virginia, and 13 years before that as a member of the State Central Committee.

 Mike has spent countless hours since his days as Chairman of the University of Richmond Young Republicans assisting conservative causes.
-Mike has been an aide over the years to U.S. Senator Paul Trible, U.S. Senator John Warner, and Congressman Tom Bliley and has helped organize and manage grassroots operations for dozens of state, local and federal elected officials and candidates.
+Mike has been an aide over the years to U.S. Senators Paul Trible and John Warner, and to Congressman Tom Bliley, and has helped organize and manage grassroots operations for dozens of state, local, and federal elected officials and candidates.

-Mike was campaign manager for the successful George Allen for Governor and as secretary of administration in Governor George Allen’s cabinet.
+Mike was the campaign manager for the successful George Allen for Governor campaign and served as secretary of administration in Governor George Allen’s cabinet.

 Mike served as state director and chief of staff for U.S. Senator George Allen.
 As state director, he managed the staff and five regional offices throughout the Commonwealth and worked with individuals, businesses, state and local government organizations.

-At McGuire Woods Consulting, LLC, Mike provides senior-level insight to clients on legislative, regulatory or administrative issues at the state and local level in Virginia and in other states focuses his practice on government relations, grassroots/grasstops, issues management and technology matters.
+At McGuire Woods Consulting, LLC, Mike provides senior-level insight to clients on legislative, regulatory, and administrative issues at the state and local levels in Virginia and other states.
+His practice focuses on government relations, grassroots/grasstops, issues management, and technology matters.

-As a member of Danville City Council for the past 9 years Lee Vogler has been responsible for the oversight and management of Danville Utilities, the largest municipal electric utility in Virginia.
-During this time Vogler supported unprecedented investments in solar and renewable energy sources.
-In just the past three years there have been three utility-scale solar projects come online in the Danville/Pittsylvania region and a fourth is in scheduled to be completed this year.
-Today the Danville/Pittsylvania region is an example of how quickly clean energy can become a major power source.
+As a member of the Danville City Council for the past 9 years, Lee Vogler has been responsible for overseeing and managing Danville Utilities, the largest municipal electric utility in Virginia.
+During this time, Vogler supported unprecedented investments in solar and renewable energy sources.
+In just the past three years, three utility-scale solar projects have come online in the Danville/Pittsylvania region, and a fourth is scheduled to be completed this year.
+Today, the Danville/Pittsylvania region is an example of how quickly clean energy can become a major power source.